Shawn0110/react_shopping/README.md

-#If you would like to see this project, Please enter "npm install react-scripts" then "npm start"
+#If you would like to see this project, Please enter "npm install react-scripts"  in terminal command then "npm start"